zanymuzik/notes/MIT - Lec 6 - Raft (1).md

 	 - kv layer + state
 	 - raft layer + logs

+- clients are not aware of replication in raft
+- makes put/get request

 ### time diagram of one client command
-  [C, L, F1, F2]
-  client sends Put/Get "command" to k/v layer in leader leader adds command to log leader sends AppendEntries RPCs to followers followers add command to log leader waits for replies from a bare majority (including itself)
+- client sends Put/Get "command" to k/v layer in leader
+ - leader adds command to log
+  leader sends AppendEntries RPCs to followers followers add command to log leader waits for replies from a bare majority (including itself)